A peek at Twilio Inc. (TWLO): Who has invested in It?

 Sponsored

-The stock witnessed a 6.17% loss in the last 1 month and extending the period to 3 months gives it a 2.77%, and is -0.96% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.44% over the week and 4.37% over the month.
+The stock witnessed a -2.80% loss in the last 1 month and extending the period to 3 months gives it a 1.59%, and is 2.37% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.26% over the week and 3.91% over the month.

 Twilio Inc. (TWLO) Analyst Forecasts